h5p/h5p-free-text-question/README.md

-# H5P IV Open-Ended Question
+# H5P Free Text Question

-Creates an open ended question within an Interactive Video.
-Comes bundled with a CKEditor.
+Creates a free text question where students can use a wysiwyg editor for creating their answer.

 ## License